 The University of Newcastle

-Areas of study Architectural design, architectural history and theory, architectural technology, professional practice.
+Architectural design, architectural history and theory, architectural technology, professional practice.

 Broaden your career options and qualify as a professional architect with a Master of Architecture (two additional years of study).

-Professional recognition Fully accredited by the NSW Architects Registration Board, the Commonwealth Association of Architects and the Architects Accreditation Council of Australia.
+Fully accredited by the NSW Architects Registration Board, the Commonwealth Association of Architects and the Architects Accreditation Council of Australia.

-Practical experience Engage in live projects through hands-on work and public exhibitions.
+Engage in live projects through hands-on work and public exhibitions.
 Collaborate with organisations to improve the housing and health of disadvantaged people in remote Australia and developing countries.

 Recommended studies: Any 2 units of English, any 2 units of history, plus one or more of Design and Technology, Industrial Technology, Visual Arts.

-If you completed higher education or partial higher education studies your grade point average can be converted to a selection rank to be used for admission purposes.
+If you completed or partially completed higher education studies, your grade point average can be converted to a selection rank for admission purposes.

-View all details of this course on the UON website.
+View all details of this course on the University of Newcastle website.

 Use all ATAR profile data as a guide only; it provides a broad overview of the ATARs and selection ranks of previous Year 12 students admitted into that course.
-ATARs and selection ranks required for entry in 2020 may be different.
+ATARs and selection ranks required for entry in 2023 may be different.
 If you are unsure about including a course among your preferences, contact the relevant institution.